New York’s vaccine czar called county officials to gauge their loyalty to Cuomo amid sexual harassment investigation

 He added that decisions about where to locate mass vaccination sites are not made by one individual but are determined by members of the governor’s vaccine task force and outside consultants, “based on merit, data and facts and not politics.”

 Schwartz declined to answer if he had taken the ethics oath required for New York state public officers.
 The law states that no officer should engage in conduct that could give an impression that any person could “unduly enjoy his or her favor in the performance of his or her official duties.”

-Schwartz referred the question to counsel, who did not immediately respond to a Post inquiry.
+Beth Garvey, acting counsel to the governor, said in a statement that the ethics oath is not required of volunteers under an executive order issued by Cuomo to facilitate the participation of volunteers in the state’s coronavirus response.
+“Any assertion or implication that this was a failing on the part of Larry Schwartz is simply false,” she said.

 In interviews with The Post, several public officials who received the calls from Schwartz spoke on the condition of anonymity to describe the conversations, saying they fear swift retribution from Cuomo if they speak out against him.